the-laurel/laurels/docs/en/FirstEffort.md

 ## - Video Lessons

 Using slides from [The Laurel Project Branding](https://docs.google.com/presentation/d/1L14FauAo4COkp8KjOFF7Wuh3TLRq_PBnX8ka0Qx36_w/edit#slide=id.g10a492d6bd2_0_10), make a video tutorial (2 to 5 minutes) in your area of expertise.
+The more detailed and the more sources used, the better.

 Publish it unlisted on your Youtube account.
 Some examples: [Loredana's Videos](https://www.youtube.com/c/LoredanaCirstea/videos)

 The first part of the video description text should read: